stephenlepisto/designpatternexamples/docs/command.md

 # How to Use

-Links to the Facade interface description:
+Links to the Command classes descriptions:
 - (high level) @ref DesignPatternExamples_cpp::Command "Command class" for operations to do/undo (C++)
 - (high level) @ref DesignPatternExamples_csharp.Command "Command class" for operations to do/undo (C#)
 - (high level) @ref DesignPatternExamples_cpp::Command_TextObject "Command_TextObject class" representing what is being changed (C++)